Cost of LivingUpdated March 2026

 LowNational avg: $400High

 What makes Twin Falls's market for transportation costs distinct?
-Start with the labor market: a price-competitive market where providers work harder for each customer.
+Start with the labor market: a price-competitive market where local businesses work harder for each customer.
 Add in a housing market where the American Dream of owning a home is still financially realistic, and you begin to see why prices land where they do.
 Mountain weather brings altitude-related HVAC considerations, while coastal fog and salt air accelerate exterior wear.

 What Matters Most